 Finally, the corporate governance analysis considers five aspects: (i) internal regulations of the corporation, considering their scope, formality and mechanisms for continuous adaptation, (ii) quality of senior management and administration, considering their financial strategies and history of crisis management, (iii) transparency and quality of the information provided, as well as history of non-compliance, (iv) risk associated with the regulatory framework to which each corporation is susceptible and the risk associated with the macroeconomic environment, and (v) management and mitigation strategies associated with the entity's operational risk, as well as the technological tools available for performing daily operations.

-It is important to mention that the rating incorporates one negative notch related to the project risk due to the construction process of the Project.
+The rating incorporates one negative qualitative adjustment related to the Project risk due to the construction process of the Project, as was the case in our initial rating.